UCLNatSci/Electromagnetism-Fluids-and-Waves/fluids/intro.md

 In **chapters 30-31** the equations of motion are introduced from first principles.
 The concept of viscosity is given a detailed treatment, through which we start to consider the interesting behaviours of some fluids such as ketchup, paint, and blood.

-In **chapter 32** we begin to consider how scaling arguments can be used to compare the results of different experiments and to simplify the theory by establishing rational ways to make approximations.
-Here, we introduce the famous Reynolds number, as well as some other non-dimensional parameters of interest.

-In **chapter 33-45** we look at the steady form of the Navier-Stokes equations.
+In **chapters 32-33** we look at the steady form of the Navier-Stokes equations.
 For the viscous case we derive flow profiles for some simple geometries.
 For the inviscid (Euler) case we derive Bernoulli's equation, which relates pressure and velocity along a streamline.

+In **chapter 34** we begin to consider how scaling arguments can be used to compare the results of different experiments and to simplify the theory by establishing rational ways to make approximations.
+Here, we introduce the famous Reynolds number, as well as some other non-dimensional parameters of interest.

 In **chapter 35** we briefly introduce perturbation techniques that can be used to investigate nearly steady flows and develop models of laminar-turbulent transition.
 We also introduce the important concept of a boundary layer, and touch upon a mathematical technique that is used to identify and study different layers in the fluid.